 Dry needling is a type of therapy that uses thin needles to penetrate the skin and stimulate underlying muscles.
 The goal of dry needling is to relieve pain and improve function.
 Dry needling is thought to work by stimulating the release of chemicals that help reduce pain and inflammation.
 It can also help break up adhesions, or knots, in muscles.
 This can promote healing and improve the range of motion.
 Dry needling is a promising therapy for relieving pain and improving function.

 Dry needling is a treatment that involves inserting a thin needle into the skin to target trigger points or knots of muscle that can form when muscles are tight.
 The goal is to release muscle tension and improve pain.
 Some risks are associated with dry needling, such as bruising, bleeding, and soreness at the needle sites.
 There is also a risk of puncturing the skin and causing an infection.
 In rare cases, dry needling can cause serious injuries, such as nerve damage or organ puncture.
 Dry needling is considered a safe treatment with few risks when performed by a trained professional.
-If you are considering dry needling for pain relief, consult your healthcare provider to see if it is right.
+If you are considering dry needling for pain relief, consult your healthcare provider or Sydney chiropractor to see if it is right.

-Dry needling can be an effective way to treat muscle pain and trigger points.
+Dry needling in Sydney can be an effective way to treat muscle pain and trigger points.
 However, working with a qualified practitioner who can properly assess your needs and target the right areas is important.
 Dry needling is not for everyone, and it's possible to experience discomfort during the procedure.
 But for many people, dry needling can significantly relieve chronic pain.

 © 2020 MOTUS.
 ALL RIGHTS RESERVED.